Djibouti national football team: Current squad

-The following players were selected for the 2023 Africa Cup of Nations qualification match against South Sudan on 23 and 27 March 2022 respectively.
+The following players were selected for the 2026 FIFA World Cup qualification – CAF Group A matches against Burkina Faso and Ethiopia on 21 and 24 March 2025.

-Caps and goals are correct as of 27 March 2022, after the match against South Sudan.
+Caps and goals are correct as of 24 March 2025, after the match against Ethiopia.

 Recent call-ups

 The following footballers were part of a national selection in the past 12 months, but are not part of the current squad.